FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 ---
 layout: advice
-title: Multi Factor Authentication
+title: Multi-factor Authentication
-description: What is multi factor authentication and why is it important?
+description: What is multi-factor authentication and why is it important?
 author: Dan Moore
 image: advice/breached-password-detection/expert-advice-breached-password-detection.png
 category: Security